-Air Fryer Sprouts
+Air Fryer Brussels Sprouts with Bacon

 You could make Brussel sprouts in the regular oven, but you need to cook them at such a high temperature that you’re more likely to burn them.
 I can’t tell you how many times I’ve done that.
 (If you really want to cook sprouts in the oven, check out my Maple Roasted Brussels Sprouts & Carrots recipe).

 On the other hand, if you cook Brussel sprouts in an air fryer, you will get a much better result.
-The hot air of the fryer gets circulated around each sprout, emphasizing the Maillard reaction which causes the outer layer of the sprout to brown and crisp.
+The hot air of the fryer gets circulated around each sprout, emphasizing the Maillard reaction which causes the outer layers of the sprouts to brown and crisp.

 When it comes to choosing an air fryer, I like this one.
 I’ve had a few air fryers and they all seem to be about the same.
 It really just depends if you want a smaller size or a large one.
 They take up a lot of space on your kitchen countertop, so I tend to recommend a smaller size model for most people.